 Currently we have made arrangements with our supplier to provide a single custom tune for you.
 Due to materials and a minimum amount required for machining in the gold color, a single piece must be hand made.
 They do not do this in gold.
 It will have a black mainspring housing with a brass (gold) cylinder on a white metal base.
 It will still be manufactured with the highest Sankyo standards as always.

 The price listed here is for one mechanism and does not include a cabinet.
 We have many to choose from at various prices.
 (If you would like to add more mechanisms of the same tune, please enter that in the text box provided or email us.
 We'll then send a quote to you via email)

-We can supply both copyrighted songs OR your original songs.
+We can supply both copyrighted songs (with permission from artist or publisher) OR your original songs.

 A musical arrangement is needed.
 We can write it for you if you are unable.

 We offer turnaround time of 8 - 10 weeks.

 Place your order by clicking "add to cart" below.